wpsocio/wp-projects/plugins/wptelegram-login/src/readme.txt

 = 1.11.11 =
 - Fixed Bot Token and Message tests not working for lowercase URLs
-- Fixed background color for the setting page
+- Fixed background color for the settings page

 [See full changelog](https://github.com/wpsocio/wptelegram-login/blob/main/CHANGELOG.md)